Simulator & Debugger

 Enable Audio Monitoring

-…then click the “Continue (F5)” button to begin the simulation.
+…then click the “Continue (F5)” button to begin debugging.

 Continue Debugging